International Container Terminal Services: Europe, Middle East and Africa

 In September 2007, ICTSI, through its wholly owned subsidiary BICTL, acquired from Batumi Port Holdings Ltd. (BPHL) a 48-year concession to operate and develop the main container terminal (Berths 4 and 5) and its adjacent facilities, including a ferry bridge and the dry cargo terminal (Berth 6) in the Port of Batumi in Georgia.
-Its central geographic location and natural deep-water harbor makes BICT the gateway of container and general cargo to Caucasus and Central Asia.
+Its central geographic location and natural deep-water harbor makes BICT a gateway of container and general cargo to Caucasus and Central Asia.